Contact in the Workplace and Social Cohesion: Experimental Evidence from Uganda

 Abstract

-Social cohesion drives trust among community members and as such is key to economic development.
-A high influx of refugees might disrupt the links that social cohesion creates, as the arrival of foreigners may change social relations in the society.
-Therefore, how to construct social cohesion in refugee-receiving countries is both desirable and necessary for policy.
-We conduct a randomized control trial targeting refugee job seekers and local workers at firms managed by natives in Uganda.
-Drawing on insights from across the social sciences, we measure social cohesion through a compound measure incorporating attitudes, implicit and explicit biases, and behaviors in real and hypothetical activities.
-Does contact, through direct and indirect exposure in the workplace, promote social cohesion between refugees and natives?
-We find that while implicit bias increases, explicit bias decreases for both groups, and behaviors towards the out-group are positive for both groups but differ slightly: natives want to have more refugee business partners, while refugees want to work more for Ugandan firms.
+Social cohesion is a driver of trust among members of the same community and, consequently, it is key to local economic development.
+A high influx of outsiders, such as refugees, might disrupt this cohesion, as the arrival of foreigners may change social relations.
+Therefore, how to construct social cohesion in refugee-host countries is both desirable and necessary for policy.
+We conduct a randomized control trial with refugee job seekers and native workers in locally owned and managed firms in Uganda.
+We measure social cohesion through a compound measure incorporating attitudes, implicit and explicit biases, and behaviors in real and hypothetical activities.
+Does intergroup contact in the workplace promote social cohesion between people from two different communities?
+Our sets of findings are two.
+First, explicit bias decreases for both groups, while implicit bias increases only for native workers.
+Second, both groups of workers improve their behaviors towards the opposite group, but in a slightly different way: While local workers want to have more refugee business partners, refugee workers want to be more employed by Ugandan firms.
+These findings underscore the role of workplace-based contact in developing social cohesion by reducing explicit biases and increasing positive behaviors among people from different communities.

 External Link(s)